ClickHouse/ClickHouse/docs/ru/sql-reference/functions/array-join.md

 FROM
 (
     SELECT
-        ['Istambul', 'Berlin', 'Bobruisk'] AS cities,
+        ['Istanbul', 'Berlin', 'Bobruisk'] AS cities,
         ['Firefox', 'Chrome', 'Chrome'] AS browsers
 )
 GROUP BY